Helabrak/us-income-Heba/README.md

 ## Mission objectives

-Predicting the income of every US citizen? throuhg accomplishing the following:
+Predicting the income of every US citizen,through accomplishing the following:
-- Be able to analyze a machine learning problem
+- Analyzing a machine learning problem
-- Be able to reason about possible causes of overfitting
+- Reasoning about possible causes of overfitting
-- Be able to remedy the causes of overfitting
+- Tackling the causes of overfitting
-- Be able to tune parameters of a machine learning model
+- Tuning parameters of a machine learning model
-- Be able to write clean and documented code.
+- writing clean and documented code.

 ## Must-have features
 - Baseline accuracy